 The iconic London buses.
 The red telephone boxes.
-The well known address of 221B Baker Street being set slap bang in the centre of our Nation’s capital.
+The well-known address of 221B Baker Street set slap bang in the centre of our Nation’s capital.
 It will come as no shock to anyone that many of BBC’s Sherlock Film Locations take place in the city of… BRISTOL.

 What?!
 No!
 I hear you cry.
 It can’t be!
-Well believe it, baby.
+Well, believe it, baby.
 Bristol has been a primary film location for all things Sherlock since day one.
 And you know what?
 More people need to know about this.
-Which is why Destination Bristol got in touch to see if maybe I fancied hanging out in Bristol for a weekend, seeing the sights and taking a self-guided Sherlock Film Locations tour?
-Erm, yeah, of course I do!
+Which is why Visit Bristol got in touch to see if maybe I fancied hanging out in Bristol for a weekend, seeing the sights and taking a self-guided Sherlock Film Locations tour?
+Erm, yeah, of course, I do!

 With everyone still reeling from the Season 4 finale only a week or so ago, and faced with the cold hard truth that we may never get another season, there is no better time to delve deeper behind-the-scenes into all things Sherlock.
 The film locations are nearly always picturesque, often surprising, but 100% Bristolian.

 I was invited by Visit Bristol to travel to Bristol for a weekend to take part in a self-guided Sherlock film locations tour.
 They supported my trip by providing me with accommodation, transport, and a media pass, but all views are entirely my own.

 A map of the Sherlock film locations:

 The first stop on my tour was Queen Square.
 It’s literally a 10-minute walk from Bristol Temple Meads Train Station.
 If you’ve ever been to London, you’ll know that it boasts a lot of small patches of greenery in the middle of a bustling metropolis.
 If only to give office workers somewhere nicer to eat their lunch in the summer.